Moviri/mv-pycentral/README.md

 # PyCentral (Central Python Package SDK)

+Welcome to PyCentral, a Python SDK for interacting with HPE Aruba Networking Central via REST APIs.
+This library provides tools for automating repetitive tasks, configuring multiple devices, monitoring, and more.

 > [!WARNING]
 > This is a **pre-release version** of PyCentral-v2, and the features are constantly being updated as the APIs evolve.
 This version of the SDK allows you to make API calls to New Central, GLP, and Classic Central.
 > If you are looking for the stable version of PyCentral (v1), it is still available and fully supported.
 PyCentral-v1, which only supports Classic Central, can be found [here](https://pypi.org/project/pycentral/).

----

-## Introduction

-Welcome to PyCentral, a Python SDK for interacting with HPE Aruba Networking Central via REST APIs.
-This library provides tools for automating repetitive tasks, configuring multiple devices, monitoring, and more.

 ---